 The primary objective of Angola’s government portal is to bring all the official public information and services under the same roof making them available to citizens online.
 People of Angola can find information about different government programs with an option to send their comments to the government.
 The system provides 157 public services online and the info on 31 governmental programs.
 There are 28 official government forms at the portal, and it provides the ability to make appointments with government officials as well as downloading documents.

 Government E-Procurement System in South Korea

 KONEPS is a Korean government e-procurement system developed in 2002.
 It covers the whole procurement cycle: submission of information about bidder’s qualification data, procurement projects, requests, contracts and payments in real-time.
 After implementation, KONEPS has raised the effectivity of procurements, the number of participants in public tenders, has improved transparency and eliminated dozens of corruption incidents.
-Such features as fingerprint recognition e-bidding system and usage of biometric security tokens are also applying in bids and helps to predict the counterfeit of e-certificates.
-In 2011, in addition they also launched an e-procurement system for smartphones, also protected by tokens.
+Such features as fingerprint recognition e-bidding system and usage of biometric security tokens are also applying in bids and help to predict the counterfeit of e-certificates.
+In 2011, in addition, they also launched an e-procurement system for smartphones, also protected by tokens.

 Provides identification of anomalies, outliers, and underperformance within government institutions.

 In the early 2000s, Peru’s National Superintendent of Tax Administration initiated the development of a computerized tax system designed to make operations more efficient by using information technology solutions.
 In 2003, tax payments started being accepted online.